RememberOfLife/mirabel/README.md

 * server supports a single lobby mode, this could also act as the offline server
 * clientconfig and serverconfig struct to hold things like the palette and configurable settings + their defaults
 * logging wrapper functions for the server so that the offline server logs into the corresponding metagui logger, but the standalone one logs to stdout
+  * do debug log statements get a macro? feels like they bloat performance at runtime otherwise
+  * should log level be variable at runtime?
 * path to res folder shouldnt be hardcoded
 * maybe make the state editor something like a toggle?
   * so that for e.g. chess it just enables unlocked dragging about of pieces, and provides a bar with generic pieces to choose from